 Table 1.
-Biscayne Bay Commission member composition per establishing legislation.
+Biscayne Bay Commission member composition per established legislation.

-CB/HB 1177 Appointment Requirements Commission Member Position Title 1.
+Section 163.11, F.S., Appointment Requirements Commission Member Position Title 1.
 One member appointed by the Governor.
-Noah Valenstein Commission chair; Founder, Brightwater Strategies 2.
-Three members of the Miami- Dade Board of County Commissioners, appointed by the Kevin Cabrera Commissioner District 6 (represents Miami River inland area) board.
-Micky Steinberg Commissioner District 4 (represents northern coastal bay) Danielle Cohen Higgins Commissioner District 8 (represents southern coastal bay) 3.
+Noah Valenstein Commission Chair; Founder, Brightwater Strategies 2.
+Three members of the Miami-Dade Board of County Commissioners, appointed by the board.
+Micky Steinberg Miami-Dade County Commissioner, District 4 Kevin Cabrera Miami-Dade County Commissioner, District 6 Danielle Cohen Higgins Miami-Dade County Commissioner, District 8 3.
 One member of the Miami-Dade County League of Cities who resides within the boundaries of a city that borders Biscayne Bay, nominated by the league and appointed by the secretary of the Florida Department of Environmental Protection.
 To the extent practicable, the league must nominate a member from each city that borders Biscayne Bay on a rotating basis.
-Tim Meerbott Mayor, Town of Cutler Bay 4.
+Tim Meerbott Mayor, Town of Cutler Bay, representing the League of Cities 4.
 One member of the South Florida Water Management District Governing Board who resides in Miami-Dade County, appointed by the board.
-Scott Wagner Governing Board Member representing Miami-Dade County 5.
+Scott Wagner South Florida Water Management District 5.
 One representative of the Florida Department of Environmental Protection, appointed by the agency's secretary.
-Adam Blalock Deputy Secretary of Ecosystems Restoration 6.
+Adam Blalock Commission Vice-Chair; Deputy Secretary of Ecosystems Restoration 6.
 One representative of the Florida Fish and Wildlife Conservation Commission, appointed by the commission.
-Thomas Reinert South Regional Director 7.
+Dr. Thomas Reinert South Regional Director 7.
 One representative of the Florida Inland Navigation District, appointed by the district.
-Spencer Crowley Commissioner representing Miami-Dade County
+Spencer Crowley Florida Inland Navigation District, representing Miami- Dade County